a-malik-lseg/log_monitoring_application/README.md

 # log_monitoring_application
-A log monitoring application that reads the file, measures how long each job takes from start to finish
+A log monitoring application reads the file, measures how long each job takes from start to finish and then outputs the results based on the thresholds set.